zhaozhixu/LightNet/docs/Documentation/Overview.md

-In order to overcome those shortcomings, LightNet refers to traditional compiler optimization technologies, designs and develops a neural network optimizer for heterogeneous platforms.
-LightNet can accept neural network models from various popular deep learning frameworks, optimize them according to the user's choice of backend platforms, and save the optimized models which can be directly run by LightNet.
+In order to overcome those shortcomings, LightNet refers to traditional compiler optimization technologies, designs and develops a neural network optimizer for heterogeneous platforms, which can accept neural network models from various popular deep learning frameworks, optimize them according to the user's choice of backend platforms, and save the optimized models which can be directly run by LightNet.